PrestaShop/PrestaShop/tests-legacy/README.md

 This folder contains legacy unit and integration tests written for PrestaShop 1.7.0 to 1.7.5.

-As the structure of this folder evolved a lot in a short time, this resulted into multiple test methods being used : unit tests with phpunit, unit tests with phpunit using PrestaShop Core classes or a database fixtures, unit tests using Symfony testcase ...
+As the structure of this folder evolved a lot in a short time, this resulted into multiple test methods being
+used: unit tests with phpunit, unit tests with phpunit using PrestaShop Core classes or a database fixtures, unit tests using Symfony testcase ...

 So they have been moved in this folder in order to clean `tests` directory where